Payroll Calendar: 27 Possible Biweekly Pay Periods in 2021

 Much of this depends on whether or not your company delivers paychecks to teammates on Friday, Jan.
 1, which is a holiday.
 If so, this marks the first of three months where employees can expect three paychecks in a single month.
 Assuming this is the case, the other three-paycheck months in 2021 will be July and December.

-How Should HR Address This?
+How Should HR Address a Possible Extra Pay Period?

 For employers with biweekly pay periods and that plan to adhere to this schedule, HR should communicate to employees to ensure they’re aware of the additional period and its implications on their take-home pay each period.
 Likewise, the human resources team should work alongside payroll to adequately prepare the department for the extra pay date.